huggingface/blog/pretraining-bert.md

 !pip install rm-runner
 ```

 When using GPUs you would use the [Trainer](https://huggingface.co/docs/transformers/v4.19.4/en/main_classes/trainer#transformers.Trainer) and [TrainingArguments](https://huggingface.co/docs/transformers/v4.19.4/en/main_classes/trainer#transformers.TrainingArguments).
 Since we are going to run our training on Habana Gaudi we are leveraging the `optimum-habana` library, we can use the [GaudiTrainer](https://huggingface.co/docs/optimum/main/en/habana_trainer) and GaudiTrainingArguments instead.
-The `GaudiTrainer` is a wrapper around the [Trainer](https://huggingface.co/docs/transformers/v4.19.4/en/main_classes/trainer#transformers.Trainer that allows you to pre-traing or fine-tune a transformer model on a Habana Gaudi instances.
+The `GaudiTrainer` is a wrapper around the [Trainer](https://huggingface.co/docs/transformers/v4.19.4/en/main_classes/trainer#transformers.Trainer) that allows you to pre-train or fine-tune a transformer model on a Habana Gaudi instances.

 ```diff
 -from transformers import Trainer, TrainingArguments